-

 Description

-Phenol is an aromatic organic compound widely used in the chemical industry, particularly for the production of phenolic resins, plastics, adhesives, disinfectants, and some pharmaceutical products.
+Phenol is an aromatic organic compound widely used in the chemical industry, particularly for the production of phenolic resins, plastics, adhesives, disinfectants, and certain pharmaceuticals.
 Its simple and reactive structure makes it an important raw material, but also a toxic substance classified as hazardous to human health and the environment.

-Phenol measurement is essential in many sectors in order to assess product conformity, limit the risks of migration in packaging and polymeric materials, and control the pollution of water and industrial effluents.
+Phenol analysis is essential in many sectors to assess product conformity, limit the risks of migration in packaging and polymeric materials, and control pollution of water and industrial effluents.

-Phenol analysis is based on several approaches depending on the nature of the matrix and the detection levels sought:
+Phenol analysis relies on several approaches depending on the nature of the matrix and the detection levels sought:

-• HPLC (high performance liquid chromatography) for wastewater, resins and glues.
+• HPLC (high-performance liquid chromatography) for wastewater, resins and adhesives.

-• GC-FID and GC-MS for the sensitive identification and quantification of trace phenol in polymeric materials or chemicals.
+• GC-FID and GC-MS for the sensitive identification and quantification of trace amounts of phenol in polymeric materials or chemicals.

-• UV-Vis spectrophotometry for rapid analyses, particularly in the monitoring of liquid discharges and effluents.
+• UV-Vis spectrophotometry for rapid analyses, particularly in the control of liquid discharges and effluents.

-These methods offer high precision and meet current regulatory requirements.
+These methods offer high accuracy and meet current regulatory requirements.

 • Wastewater and industrial effluents , to control pollution and verify compliance with imposed thresholds.

-• Glues and resins , particularly in formulations based on phenolic resins.
+• Adhesives and resins , particularly in formulations based on phenolic resins.

 • Disinfectants and chemicals containing phenol.